 Did you know that nature improves our well-being so much so that studies show that even a fleeting look at a natural object (plant, bird, ant, flower, etc.) can improve our quality of life?
 Unfortunately, in today’s urban, indoor, sedentary society, most of us are as disconnected from the nature around us as we are from our own physical bodies.

-Spending time in nature – the gift that keeps on giving
+9 reasons to “go wild” and immerse yourself in nature, the gift that keeps on giving

 - Healthy body